ava-labs/teleporter/contracts/staking/README.md

 ACP-77 also provides a method to disable a validator without interacting with the Subnet directly.
 The P-Chain transaction [`DisableValidatorTx`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#disablevalidatortx) disables the validator on the P-Chain.
 The disabled validator's weight will still count towards the Subnet's total weight.

 Disabled Subnet Validators can re-activate at any time by increasing their balance with an `IncreaseBalanceTx`.
+Anyone can call `IncreaseBalanceTx` for any validator on the P-Chain.
 A disabled validator can only be totally removed from the validator set by a call to `initializeEndValidation`.

 ## Warp Message Format Reference